MetroWest Boston for Student Groups

 Allow students to get up close and personal with our history, helping them draw meaningful connections to their lives today at:

-The American Heritage Museum’s extraordinary collection of antique tanks, planes and automobiles are laid out in immersive exhibits that bring both US and world history to life through old newsreels, video interviews, artifacts, and more.
+In Hudson, the American Heritage Museum’s extraordinary collection of antique tanks, planes and automobiles are laid out in immersive exhibits that bring both US and world history to life through old newsreels, video interviews, artifacts, and more.
 Students explore everything from the rise of fascism in Europe and Asia to the treatment of POW’s in the Vietnam War to the heroic efforts of many during 911, and much more.
 AHM offers limitless connections to the history lessons you are teaching in your classes!

-Framingham History Center (Framingham)
+Framingham History Center

-The Framingham History Center provides exhibition group tours, guided walking tours and behind-the-scenes collections access for students to explore documents and artifacts of enormous importance in American history.
-This includesJohn Hancock’s signature, two of only four suffragette pins in existence, tune books from the American Revolution, Civil War-era slavery documents, Indigenous artifacts, and more.
+The Framingham History Center in Framingham provides exhibition group tours, guided walking tours and behind-the-scenes collections access for students to explore documents and artifacts of enormous importance in American history.
+This includes John Hancock’s signature, two of only four suffragette pins in existence, tune books from the American Revolution, Civil War-era slavery documents, Indigenous artifacts, and more.

-Longfellow’s Wayside Inn (Sudbury)
+Longfellow’s Wayside Inn

-Groups can take self-guided tours of Longfellow’s Wayside Inn grounds, historic buildings and museum exhibits highlighting over three centuries of history at the oldest inn in America.
+Groups can take self-guided tours in Sudbury of Longfellow’s Wayside Inn grounds, historic buildings and museum exhibits highlighting over three centuries of history at the oldest inn in America.
 With prior arrangement, students can also examine pieces from the inn’s archives and receive a history talk from the innkeeper over lunch in the preserved dining room.

-Old Sturbridge Village (Sturbridge)
+Old Sturbridge Village

-The largest living history museum in New England, Old Sturbridge Village brings history to life through costumed historians, restored buildings, a working farm and mills, vast collections, and incredible stories from life in the early 19th century.
+Located in Sturbridge, the largest living history museum in New England, Old Sturbridge Village brings history to life through costumed historians, restored buildings, a working farm and mills, vast collections, and incredible stories from life in the early 19th century.
 They also offer seasonal hands-on workshops where students try authentic 19th-century activities.
 From cooking over a hearth to weaving on a loom to writing with quill pens, these tactile experiences forge a tangible connection between past and present.

 Start Planning Today